Program: Teaching English as a Second Language Certificate

 A. Admission Requirements

 Admission to the TESL certificate program is limited to the Fall semesters only.
 To be accepted into the certificate program, candidates must have completed a bachelor’s degree from an accredited institution with a minimum GPA of 2.85 in the last 60 units of their undergraduate work.
 International students must have a minimum TOEFL score of 563 (paper and pencil version) or 223 (CBT) or 85 (iBT) or an IELTS score of 7.

 The certificate is awarded upon satisfactory completion (with a minimum GPA of 3.0, with no grade lower than a “C”) of the following six courses (15 units, plus 3 units of prerequisites):

 2. Required Courses (15 units)

-Graduate units earned in the program may, in most cases, be applied toward a master’s degree in TESL or in Linguistics at CSUN.
+Due to availability and scheduling issues, there is some flexibility concerning the sequence of courses.
+Additionally, graduate units earned in the program may, in most cases, be applied toward a master’s degree in TESL at CSUN.